gevuong/Developer-Projects/Backend/residents_addresses/README.md

 House.all[0].residents # returns a list of people that live in that house Person.all[0].house # returns the house that the person lives in. rails dbconsole: If you want to access a SQL console, you may conveniently run
+\d is a special Postgres command to list the tables
+\q to quit

+rails dbconsole gives you name of your DB for that particular repo.
+I.e. this DB is called residents_addresses_development.

+This allows you to open psql terminal, type \q, navigate to residents_addresses dir, and run psql residents_addresses_development to enter DB of repo, allowing you to run SQL queries to retrieve data from table.
 ```

 * Services (job queues, cache servers, search engines, etc.)